Mumbai Central–Indore Duronto Express: Traction

 When this train was introduced it was hauled by an Electric Loco Shed, Vadodara or Electric Loco Shed, Valsad-based WAP-4.
 Later on WAP-5 hauled it regularly.

 Now Vadodara-based WAP-7 locomotive hauls the train between Mumbai Central & Indore Jn.
 Most of the times the train has been seen with HOG-enabled WAP-7 loco.
 However occasionally the Vadodara-based WAP-5 loco also hauls the train.

+Routes and halts

+The Important Halts of the train are :